Phase 5Evaluation and Security·10 min read

 Phase 5 of 8

 When agents execute code, they need a safe environment.
-In this guide, you'll learn to sandbox agent execution with Docker and protect your API keys from exposure.
+In this guide, you'll learn to sandbox agent execution with Docker and cap its resources; protecting API keys gets its own treatment in Part 2.

 Coming from Software Engineering?
 You already know Docker — this is using it the same way CI/CD systems do: spin up an isolated container, run untrusted code inside it, capture the output, tear it down.
 The difference is the "untrusted code" is generated by an LLM at runtime rather than written by a developer.
 Your Docker, resource limiting, and security hardening skills transfer completely.